Pradeepreddy405/Devops_Course_preparation/05_Jenkins/Interview_Explanation.md

 ------------------------------------------------------------------------------------------------------------
-6 What is a job in jenkins  ?
+## 6 What is a job in jenkins  ?
-Job is a user-defined automation task or a set of sequential instructions that the Jenkins server executes to perform work
+   - Job is a user-defined automation task or a set of sequential instructions that the Jenkins server executes to perform work

 (or)

-A Jenkins job is a repeatable automation unit, and each build is a traceable execution of that unit, with console logs acting as the primary debugging and audit mechanism.
+   - A Jenkins job is a repeatable automation unit, and each build is a traceable execution of that unit, with console logs acting as the primary debugging and audit mechanism.

-	Jobs are used for:
+   - Jobs are used for:
 		- Build applications (Maven, Gradle, npm)
 		- Run tests
 		- Build Docker images
 		- Deploy to Kubernetes
 		- Trigger pipelines across systems

 ------------------------------------------------------------------------------------------------------------

-7 What is build in jenkins ?
+## 7 What is build in jenkins ?
-What is build ?
-	In Jenkins, a build is a single execution instance of a Jenkins Project also known as a job.
+   - In Jenkins, a build is a single execution instance of a Jenkins Project also known as a job.
 	(or)

-	We can say that build in Jenkins is an automated process that takes your source code and transforms it into a working, deployable application
+   - We can say that build in Jenkins is an automated process that takes your source code and transforms it into a working, deployable application

-	Usually build consists of
+   - Usually build consists of
 		- Logs
 		- Status (SUCCESS / FAILURE)
 		- Timestamp
 		- Artifacts (optional)

 ------------------------------------------------------------------------------------------------------------

-What is workspace in jenkins ?
+## What is workspace in jenkins ?

-Workspace is a reusable execution directory per job where Jenkins runs build steps, while logs and history are stored separately under the job’s builds directory.
+   - Workspace is a reusable execution directory per job where Jenkins runs build steps, while logs and history are stored separately under the job’s builds directory.

 ------------------------------------------------------------------------------------------------------------